• OVERVIEW •

 “The thought of abandoning all rules of music – both Eastern and Western – occurred to me some years ago.
 But I had to wait for the idea to mature…[as] harmony is a subject I have studied throughout my life as a musician: that is to say, for over 60 years now…” (John McLaughlin)

 Insights to share?
 Comment via YouTube, or get in touch!

 - See my Tunings Megatable for further such nerdery: more numbers, intervallic relations, comparative methods, etc. And to any genuine vibratory scientists reading: please critique my DIY analysis!

 • RELATED •

 —Associated tunings: proximities of shape, concept, context, etc…

 - Eb Standard (this +1): beloved by Hendrix & co.

-- Db Standard (this -1)’ ideal for sweeping legato
+- Db Standard (this -1): ideal for sweeping legato

-George Howlett is a London-based musician, writer, and teacher.
-I play guitar, tabla, and santoor, loosely focusing on jazz, rhythm, and other global improvised traditions.
-Above all I seek to enthuse fellow sonic searchers, interconnecting fresh vibrations with the human voices, cultures, and passions behind them.
-Site menu above, follow below, & get in touch!
+George Howlett is a London-based musician, writer, and teacher (guitars, sitar, tabla, & santoor).
+Above all I seek to enthuse fellow sonic searchers, interconnecting fresh vibrations with the voices, cultures, and passions behind them.
+See Home & Writings, and hit me up for Online Lessons!